SuboptimalEng/orbital/README.md

 - Why can't Orbital automatically update like other desktop apps (Spotify, Notion, Discord, etc)?

   - This requires me to set up an LLC and get an Apple developer license.
-This is a viable option for companies that have lots of resources, but since I'm a solo-developer (making less than $100 a month), setting this up will cost time and money which I'd rather spend that on adding new features.
+This is a viable option for companies that have lots of resources, but since I'm a solo-developer (making less than $100 a month), setting this up will cost time and money which I'd rather spend on adding new features.

 ## Contact